openlang/proposals/Let/Let.md

 Now, the variable `pi` exists only for the expression `pi * 2`.

+#### Scope

+The value declared in the expanded `let` expression is in scope in the following `in` block.

 #### Mutability

-The expanded `let` expression allows declaration of a variable whose scope is only the `in` block of the `let` expression.
+The variable in the initialisation block of the `let` expression is immutable.
-The variable's value as set when it is initialized is immutable.
 That is, once declared it cannot be changed.

 #### Relation to Expression